TTitcombe/Model-Inversion-SplitNN/README.md

 back into raw input data.
 This attack is a particularly relevant for a computational server colluding with a data holder.
-Applying differential privacy to the model (differentially private stochastic gradient descent - the Abadi method) does not defend against this attack as output from a trained model part is deterministic
+Applying differential privacy directly to the model (differentially private stochastic gradient descent - the Abadi method) does not defend against this attack as output from a trained model part is deterministic